fancyfsz/FancyDevDiary/2024/07/02集成OAID.md

 ## 集成OAID
+总体思路参考这篇AF的OAID集成文档即可

 https://support.appsflyer.com/hc/en-us/articles/360006278797-Android-OAID-implementation-in-the-SDK

 > The Open Anonymous Device Identifier (OAID) is a user-resettable unique identifier for Android devices.
 It was introduced by the Mobile Security Alliance (MSA), China Information and Communication Research Institute, and device manufacturers, as a privacy-preserving alternative to non-resettable device identifiers like IMEI.

-	The OAID is usually used for ad measurement and install attribution on devices where Google Play Services aren't available (meaning where Google Advertising ID does not exist).
+> The OAID is usually used for ad measurement and install attribution on devices where Google Play Services aren't available (meaning where Google Advertising ID does not exist).